afrazhaq/AI-393-Spring-2021/README.md

 63361 | Naufil Bin Majid

 # Abstract #
-In this project, we have used the following technologies:
+In this project, we have implemented the following technologies:

+## 1. Training Data ##
 **For Training Data,** we used train.csv file.
 For reading our training data.
 Pandas is mostly used to help with data organization and visualization.
 Since you can put data into dataframes and datasets.
 We used pandas library tool here to read data from train.csv file.

 ## 2. Cross Validation ##
 **Cross Validation** is a resampling procedure in which the dataset is randomly split up into 'K' groups.
 K refers to the number of groups that a given data sample is to be split into.
 For splitting data we have to give a range of specific value.
 This procedure is often called K-fold cross validation.
 We used this procedure to split the dataset into 5 x 3.